weijuey/tp/docs/UserGuide.md

 ### Cycling through input history

 You can cycle through your input history by hitting the up arrow key to go back to older inputs, and the down arrow key to your latest inputs.
-You can save type on typing repeat inputs, or re-writing erroneous inputs!
+You can save time on typing repeat inputs, or re-writing erroneous inputs!

 ### Archiving data files `[coming in v2.0]`